 There are also several water slides including the Rocky Mountain Rapids, Water Mountain Mat Slides, Speed Slides and more!
 On our most recent visit we braved the Kraken.
 You ride this slide on a four person raft and make your way through 150m of dark twists and turns and then you drop into a 360 degree twist before circling your way down the funnel and out the end.

 You can also laze around in the lagoon pool.
-This is over a meter deep all the way round so not suitable for younger ones to swim unassisted.
+This is over a meter deep all the way round and of course younger kids must be supervised with kids 5 years and under within arms reach.

 Younger and big kids alike (90cm+) will love the Buccanner Battle Bumper Boats.
 Parents can ride with younger children who can't ride solo.
 Don't expect to stay dry there are sprays in the pool area of course the kids just love to squirt others with the spray gun.
 Bigger kids and adult will also love racing each other on Grand Prix race track next to Bucanneer Battle but kids must be 147cm to ride, the passenger may be 102cm or more.

-While entry into Adventure World isn't cheap all rides and attractions are included in the entry price and you are sure to get your money's worth with something for all ages.
+While entry into Adventure World isn't cheap all rides and attractions are included in the entry price and you are sure to get your money's worth with something for all ages and an awesome family day out guaranteed.
 You may want to consider a season pass they are great value and give you unlimited access to Adventure World all season!

-What to Bring: lots of people bring eskis with food and drinks, and large shelters to set up for the day.
+What to Bring: lots of people bring eskis with food and drinks, and shade to set up for the day.
 Much of Adventure World's attractions are unshaded so hats and sunscreen are a must.

 More information: Get more information about attractions, height restrictions, Aqua Cash, eating facilities, entry fees, season passes and more at www.adventureworld.net.au